Navy STA-21: Seaman to Admiral Commissioning Program (2025)

 Academic Calendars

-Members of STA-21 must be enrolled in every semester, quarter, trimester, or minimester that the university offers.
+Enrollment is mandatory for every semester, quarter, trimester, or minimester the university offers.

-Many of those chosen will start in the summer, while others, like Nurse, will start in the fall.
+Start dates vary.
+Many selectees begin in the summer, while others—like Nurse Option candidates—typically start in the fall.

 Commissioning